GadgetGirlCodes/FENDNeighborhoodProjectFinal/README.md

 ## Attribution

+This project wouldn't have been possible without the fantastic help of Doug Brown.
+His [walkthrough](https://www.youtube.com/watch?v=NVAVLCJwAAo&feature=youtu.be) as well as his guidance in Slack forum was priceless.
+Thank you so much!

+I would also like to thank Robert L for helping me to understand how to create my markers.
+Even though I wasn't able to use the google-maps-react Marker component, he helped me understand how to use the GoogleAPI function to create my markers, and how to connect them to the google-maps-react wrapper.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Emulated backend server was provided by [cors-anywhere](https://github.com/Rob--W/cors-anywhere/).
 The use of this is solely for the testing and review of this project.
 It is not intended for public use.

-This project wouldn't have been possible without the fantastic help of Doug Brown.
-His [walkthrough](https://www.youtube.com/watch?v=NVAVLCJwAAo&feature=youtu.be) as well as his guidance in our Slack forum was priceless.
-Thank you so much!

 Photos are provided via the [YelpFusion API](https://www.yelp.com/developers/documentation/v3).
 Map is provided via the [Google Maps API](http://maps.google.com).